There two parents stand, hand in hand.

 The family started their search for the perfect dog to fit in with them, one who wouldn’t eat other dog’s shit, one that could be trained and help their son conquer his fear, without knowing that he was helping.
 The parents discussed the future dog’s height, fur, disposition, and possible name.

 How did Gnof find his unusual name?
-The name arrived in their lives before Gnof did.
+The name arrived in their lives before the dog Gnof did.

-It happened like this: when the children were young, the family would go to the zoo.
+It happened like this: when the children were young, the family would visit to the zoo.
 Liking animals apparently runs in the family.
-The fact that the animals were being locked up in a fenced-off area did not stop them from going and enjoying the spaces.
+The fact that the animals were being locked up in a fenced-off area did not stop them from going and enjoying the spaces back then.

 The time Gnof got his name, the dad did tag along, and the little family was enjoying a gorgeous spring day.

-Holland has great days when the sun shines, and this was such a wonderful spring time day.
-At the zoo, there is an area where people can walk up a wooden ramp, to admire the more dangerous animals from above, where it is more safe.
+The Netherlands has great days when the sun shines, and this was such a wonderful spring time day.
+At the zoo, there is an area where people can walk up a wooden ramp, to admire the more dangerous animals from above, where there exists a safe distance.

-The zoo had created a savannah with proper bush and few trees to their left.
-The youngest was still in a stroller, and after looking at the sign naming the different animals, the mother walked to the edge to look out with both children.
+The zoo had created a savannah with proper bush and few trees on the fringes of the open area.
+The youngest son sat still in their stroller, and after looking at the sign naming the different animals, the mother walked to the edge to look out with both children.

-The dog name Gnof was famously born at that moment.
+The dog name Gnof was famously family born at that moment.

 A Gnof is not just any dog, the word in Dutch feels like a very specific dog.